Veteran jobs in Australia: A comprehensive guide for employers

 Read our editorial guidelines

-In a market where great people have choices, job posts can be the difference between a quick skim and a confident “apply.”
+In a market where great people have choices, job posts can be the difference between a quick skim and a confident ‘apply’.
 Roles framed around years of experience and credentials often miss standout candidates whose capabilities map directly to the work.
 Skills‑based job descriptions flip that script.
-By describing the real skills and outcomes the role requires—and how they show up day to day—you help the right people see themselves in the job, faster.
-The result is clearer expectations, stronger matches, and a smoother path from first glance to first day.
+By describing the real skills and outcomes the role requires, and how they show up day to day, you can help the right people see themselves in the job.
+This can help result in clearer expectations, stronger matches and a smoother path from first glance to first day.

 Ready to get started?